QiuyanGuo/Emergency-Room-Simulation/README.md

   - The time(minutes) a nurse / doctor spent with a patient

 ## Hypothesis or hypotheses before running the simulation:
+- The higher the utilization rates of both nurses and doctors go, the longer patients tend to wait
 - When utilization results > 1, patients must need to wait for nurse or doctor, vice versa
-- When mean time spent is 30 minutes, for a given number of patients in an hour, 1/2 number of nurses and 1/4 number of nurses are needed
+- When mean time spent with a patient is 30 minutes, for a given number of patients in an hour, 1/2 number of nurses and 1/4 number of nurses are needed

 ## Analytical Summary of findings:
 - We indeed needed to change the assumptions several times based on the simulation outcomes during the process
 - With each set of numbers, the results remain stable after 20000 times of simulations
-- The higher the utilization rates of both nurses and doctors go, the longer patients tend to wait
+- First hypothesis correct
-- When utilization results > 1, it's highly possible that patients need to wait nurse and doctor, but not necessarily; the first hypothesis goes well with nurses, not doctors
+- Second hypothesis goes well with nurses, when the nurse utilization > 1, people need to wait for a nurse, but not necessarily the same with doctors -- waiting doctor time could be minimal even when doctor utilization > 1
+- Third hypothesis situation tend to follow a pattern:
-- If r = time_spent / 60, then (patient_number * r) numbers of nurses would be the best choice, which ensures nurse utilization close to 1 and patients waiting for nurse time close to 0
+    If r = (time_spent_with_a_patient) / 60, then (patient_number * r) numbers of nurses would be the best choice, which ensures nurse utilization close to 1 and patients waiting for nurse time close to 0

 ## Instructions on how to use the program:
 - Run the main.py file, which contains the complete program to print both utilization and waiting time calculation results simultaneously